As of Thursday 5th March 2020, airline Flybe has ceased trading with immediate effect and passengers have been advised not to travel to the airport.

 Compare flight prices to find the most cost-effective solution; don’t fall into the trap of panicking and booking the first ones you find.

-When Primera Air went into administration, four airlines were offering rates (called repatriation or rescue fares) for people who were stuck without a way home.
-These airlines were: British Airways, Norwegian, Ryanair and Virgin Atlantic, so it may be worth seeing if they can help now as well.
+When Primera Air went into administration, other airlines were also offering rates for people who were stuck without a way home.
+These airlines were: Norwegian, Ryanair and Virgin Atlantic, so it may be worth seeing if they can help now as well.

 Just remember that it’s still worth comparing regular flights from other airlines as well in case they end up being cheaper.